JEE Main Result

 ST47.5 – 50

-NOTE: We will update the cutoff based on the official results once released.
+NOTE: The cutoff data is updated based on the official results that was released.

 JEE Main 2026 Marks vs Percentile (Expected Trends)